EUDAT-B2STAGE/http-api/projects/b2stage/seadata.notes.md

 * credentials
 * list the zip files
-- HTTP API logging into elastisearch
+* unwanted characters in filenames (ONLY CHECK)
-    - agree on the username field
+* HTTP API logging into elastisearch
 - Restricted data prototype
-- unwanted characters in filenames (ONLY CHECK)
+- Log username sent from import manager
 - push 1 thousand files in production from RAR
 - more than one zip file in one unrestricted order